NotLawson/battlestats/README.md

 ## Todo

+- Actually test any of the code I wrote.
+I should prolly finish it to some degree first tho...
 - Finish entering ship details into the modules/defaults.py file.
 Use the BattleTabs wiki to get the ability description, and the BattleTabs Damage Table to get the DPT values.
 - Finish fleshing out the website
 - Finish making the website pretty